Bohemia: German occupation and World War II

+Recent history

 The Communist Party won the most votes in free elections, but not a simple majority.
 Klement Gottwald, the communist leader, became prime minister of a coalition government.

 In February 1948, the non-communist members of the government resigned in protest against arbitrary measures by the communists and their Soviet protectors in many of the state's institutions.
 Gottwald and the communists responded with a coup d'état and installed a pro-Soviet authoritarian state.
 In 1949, Bohemia ceased to be an administrative unit of Czechoslovakia, as the country was divided into administrative regions that did not follow the historical borders.

-In 1989, Agnes of Bohemia became the first saint from a Central European country to be canonized by Pope John Paul II before the "Velvet Revolution" later that year.
+In 1989, Agnes of Bohemia became the first saint from a Central European country to be canonized (by Pope John Paul II) before the "Velvet Revolution" later that year.

 After the Velvet Divorce in 1993, the territory of Bohemia remained in the Czech Republic.
 The new Constitution of the Czech Republic provided for higher administrative units to be established, providing for the possibility of Bohemia as an administrative unit, but did not specify the form they would take.
-A constitutional act in 1997 rejected the restoration of self-governing historical Czech lands, and decided for the regional system that has been in use since 2000.
+A 1997 constitutional act rejected the restoration of self-governing historical Czech lands and decided on the regional system that has been in use since 2000.
 Petr Pithart, former Czech prime minister and president of the Senate at the time, remained one of the main advocates of the land system, claiming that the primary reason for its refusal was the fear of possible Moravian separatism.

-Bohemia thus remains a historical region, and its administration is divided between the Prague, Central Bohemia, Plzeň, Karlovy Vary, Ústí nad Labem, Liberec, and Hradec Králové Regions, as well as parts of the Pardubice, Vysočina, South Bohemian, Olomouc and South Moravian Regions.
-In addition to their use in the names of the regions, the historical land names remain in use in names of municipalities, cadastral areas, railway stations or geographical names.
+Bohemia thus remains a historical region, and its administration is divided between Prague and the Central Bohemian, Plzeň, Karlovy Vary, Ústí nad Labem, Liberec, and Hradec Králové regions, as well as most of the Pardubice and South Bohemian region, and parts of the Vysočina and South Moravian regions.
+In addition to their use in the names of the regions, the historical land names remain in use in names of municipalities, cadastral areas, railway stations and geographical names.
 The distinction and border between the Czech lands is also preserved in local dialects.

+In April 2025, a significant gold treasure was unearthed in north-eastern Bohemia, beneath Zvičina Hill.
+The hoard, weighing approximately 7 kg, includes nearly 4 kg of gold coins, with an estimated value exceeding CZK 7.5 million.
+Discovered hidden in a forested area, this find is considered one of the most remarkable in recent Czech history.
+The coins are believed to date back to the 18th and 19th centuries, offering valuable insights into the region's historical economy and trade practices.
+The discovery is currently under examination by experts to determine its origins and historical significance.